Talha-Ahmed-1/Memory-Efficient-Doubly-Linked-List-Python-Implementation/README.md

 # Memory-Efficient-Doubly-Linked-List-Python-Implementation
+## XOR Linked List
-Data Structure Project Memory Efficient Doubly Linked List (XOR Linked List)
+DSA Project Memory Efficient Doubly Linked List which is also known as XOR Linked List.